 By implanting these fertilized cells in a surrogate mother pig, we could identify-after four months of nervous waiting-a newborn female piglet that carried the foreign DNA in all its cells.
 But even with this accomplishment, we had to remain patient for another year as our transgenic piglet, Genie, matured.
 Only then could we find out whether she would indeed produce the human protein in her milk.
-To our delight, Genie's milk contained protein C. Although the human protein was not as abundant as some of the pig's own milk proteins, it was nonetheless present in substantial amounts, with about one gram of protein C in each liter of milk-200 times the concentration at which this protein is found in normal human blood plasma.
-But we were also anxious to find out if this pig-made human protein would be biologically active.
+To our delight, Genie's milk contained protein C. Although the human protein was not as abundant as some of the pig's own milk proteins, it was nonetheless present in substantial amounts, with about one gram of protein C in each liter of milk-200 times the concentration at which this protein is found in normal human ious to find out if this pig-made human protein would be biologically active.

 We were concerned because the details of protein synthesis inside cells remain somewhat mysterious.
 The workings of the cellular machinery for reading the genetic code and translating that information into a sequence of amino acids-the building blocks for protein molecules-is, for the most part, well understood by biologists.
 But there are some subtle manipulations that need to be done by cells after the amino acids are joined together.
 These so-called post-translational modifications give a newly constructed protein molecule the final shape and chemical composition it needs to function properly.
-Post-translational modifications require complex cellular operations to cut off parts of the protein and to paste various chemical groups onto the molecule as it is as-
+Post-translational modifications require complex cellular operations to cut off parts of